7uhinn/HumanMouse/README.md

 Therefore, we decided to build a platform that takes in real-time videos of the finger gestures and performs mouse operations corresponding to them.
 In order to build that, we focused on four main things:

+* Image Acquisition\
+Through the *wxpython* library we make use of the webcam to produce frames of images in real-time.
+All operations henceforth are applied to each input image.

-* Color Detection
+* Color Detection\
 We started with writing a python script that uses *OpenCV* among other libraries to facilitate color recognition.
 This was done to recognize the color of the sellotape wrapped to the finger.
 This will later help in segmentation.

-* Image Enhancement and Morphological Operations Through the *wxpython* library we make use of the webcam to produce frames of images in real-time.
-All operations henceforth are applied to each input image.
+* Image Enhancement and Morphological Operations\
 Firstly, every image is converted from RGB format to HSV (Hue, Saturation, Value) format in order to better detect the color.
 This is done because colors in the RGB colorspace are coded using the three channels, hence, it is more difficult to segment an object in the image based on its color.
 For this application, we are using shades of blue color as the target color range as the tape used is of blue color.
 However, you can use your own range as per the color of your sellotape.

 We create a primitive 'mask', i.e. an 8-bit binary image that renders 255 value to pixels falling under the given color range and 0 otherwise.
 However, this mask is extremely noisy and contains a lot more regions not required for segmentation.
 Here is where we apply Morphological Operations.